Sonali Carter

 Term 2 Create PD

 Panmure Bridge school hosted the Manaiakalani cluster schools for our Professional Development introduction to Artificial Intelligence with guest speaker Craig Hansen.
 It was an opportunity to discover a plethora of AI sites relating to the latest technology in education, planning and using the lesson plans to cater for your students age level.
 These included; Diffit, Teachaid, ChatGPT, Eduaide and Magic School!

 Then we attended two workshops based on AI.
-My first one was using ChatGPT to find a Play dough recipe and use this with a group of young children and the second one was

-by Charlotte Walker.
+My first one was using ChatGPT to find a Play dough recipe and use this with a group of young children and the second one was How to animate a Poem by Charlotte Walker.
 I particularly enjoyed using my iPad to create an animated poem on an Explain Everything format.
 This is what I am going to use with my Year 2/3 class to extend their language and literacy skills.

 Tuesday 7 May 2024